AngeloGalav/deep-learning-notes/README.md

 # Notes and exercises on Deep Learning

-> :warning: **This repo of notes is unfinished!!**: it is missing 2/3 lessons that will be made available asap!
+> :warning: **This repo of notes is unfinished!!**: it is missing 2/3 lessons!
 Otherwise, """"enjoy"""" this material!

 ## What is this?
 This repository contains all the material that I've used to study for the Deep Learning course in the MSc in AI @ UniBo (2022/2023).